thorin29/timelimit-server/docs/api/auth.md

 If a blacklist was configured and the mail server is within it: ``{"mailServerBlacklisted": true}``

+If a temporarily blacklist was configured and the mail server is within it (used in case of known mail delivery issues): ``{"mailServerBlacklistedTemporarily": true}``

+If the client is suspicious: ``{"blockedForIntegrityReasons": true}``

 On success: a object with a ``mailLoginToken`` of the type string

 #### example response